CU-ESIIL/Innovation-Summit-2025/docs/learners/jennifer-fill.md

 Write 2–3 sentences about your research focus, or what you are excited to learn in this workshop.

 ## Fun Fact
-I spent a summer as a wildland firefighter for the Forest Service.
+I spent a summer working as a wildland firefighter for the Forest Service.
 ---

 *Instructions:*